Registration Information for Winter 2026: MAcc, Class of 2026

 Q: What classes can I bid on?

-A: MAcc students will use the bidding process to bid for Ross electives only.
+A: MAcc students students will use the bidding process to bid for Ross electives only.
 DO NOT bid for electives that conflict with your MAcc core (see core information below).
 Most Ross electives are included in bidding, but not all.
-Courses not included may be reserved for other student types (ex. incoming MBA1 students, Part-Time MBA students, etc.), and others may require permission of instructor.
-Non-Ross courses will not be available in course bidding – students register for those via the General Registration process.
+Courses not included may be reserved for other student types (ex.
+MBA students), and others may require permission of instructor.
 View a spreadsheet of the specific courses that will be included in bidding here when bidding opens.

 Core Requirements: What To Build Your Schedule Around

-Ross Registrar’s Office will pre-load MAcc students into some of the Winter 2024 core before your bid results are awarded.
+Ross Registrar’s Office will pre-load MAcc students into your Winter 2026 core before your bid results are awarded.
 It is YOUR responsibility to make sure that you bid for courses that fit around these core.

 Q. Are there specific electives I’m required to take?